 A bit about us

 The chorus is nearing the end of its fifth season.
 In June, last year, we gave the first performance of a new work, Requiem Cambrensis, written by Nigel Jones, to commemorate the centenary of the Senghenydd Mining Disaster of 1913.
 Both the Community Chorus and Children’s Choir took part in this performance.
 A second performance of the Requiem took place at Blackwood Miners’ Institute on Saturday 5th October.
 On 11th October we welcome our new Musical Director, Rosie Howarth, who joined our music team.
 Our Christmas concert took place on Friday 20th December 2013 at St Helen’s Church, Caerphilly with a return to the same venue for our Spring Concert in April 2014.
 In May we hosted the “Sborissimo” Choir from our twin town of Pisek in the Czech Republic.
-And, in July, we shall be appearing at Caerphilly’s BIG CHEESE.
+And, in July we rounded off our season when we performed in the Great Hall of Caerphilly castle as part of Caerphilly’s “Big Cheese” festival.